peak-gao/code-notes/js-basics-short-notes.md

 3. **Code-Generation**
     - the process of taking an AST and turning it into executable code
     - This part varies greatly depending on the language, the platform it's targeting, etc.
-    - So, rather than get mired in details, we'll just handwave and say that there's a way to take our above described AST for var a = 2; and turn it into a set of machine instructions to actually create a variable called a (including reserving memory, etc.), and then store a value into a.
+    - there's a way to take our above described AST for var a = 2; and turn it into a set of machine instructions to actually create a variable called a (including reserving memory, etc.), and then store a value into a

-    **Note:** The details of how the engine manages system resources are deeper than we will dig, so we'll just take it for granted that the engine is able to create and store variables as needed.
 - The **JavaScript engine** *is vastly more complex than just those three steps*, as are most other language compilers
     - in the process of parsing and code-generation, there are certainly steps to optimize the performance of the execution, including collapsing redundant elements, etc.
     - JavaScript engines don't get the luxury (like other language compilers) of having plenty of time to optimize, because JavaScript compilation doesn't happen in a build step ahead of time, as with other languages